Quantum time in near-horizon region of a black hole: Recording history and flow of time in near-horizon region

-It seems that there is no flow of time in PaW picture, however, the flow of time is emerged in this picture by dividing the subsystem of rest of the universe in three sub-parts, "observer" (is only interpreted as memory), the "observed" and a sequence of ancillas.
-These sub-parts can perform measurements and store their results and then constructing a history $\cite{MV}$.
+The PaW picture appears to lack the presence of time flow, yet the emergence of time flow becomes evident in this depiction through the division of the remaining universe system into three distinct sub-parts: the "observer" (interpreted solely as memory), the "observed," and a sequence of ancillas.
+These sub-parts have the capability to conduct measurements and retain their outcomes, thereby constructing a comprehensive history\cite{MV}.

+In this section, we will examine the historical recording of the region near the horizon, which is crucial for understanding the passage of time in the PaW approach.
+It is important to note that the universe's state in the near-horizon region is a frozen vacuum state $(\ref{fv})$, denoted as $|\Psi\rangle\rangle \in \mathcal{H_{C}}\otimes\mathcal{H_{R}}$.
+Here, the states $A$ and $B$ belong to the subsystem Hilbert spaces of $\mathcal{H_{R}}$ and $\mathcal{H_{C}}$ respectively.
+It is worth mentioning that there is no distinction in defining $A$ or $B$ as the system of the clock.
+One can designate the interior state $A$ as the "clock" and the exterior state $B$ as the "rest of the universe".

-In this section we consider the history recording of near horizon region which is needed for describing the time flow in PaW approach.
-In doing so, suppose an static observer, Bob, hovers near horizon performing measurement on the observed to record what has happened.
-We assume the Bob's memory starts in a blank state $|r>^{\otimes{N}}_{M}$ at $t=0$.
-The observed is in state $|\psi(t)>$ and $|n>_{i}$ for $i = 1, 2, 3, ...$ are eigenstates of observable in subsystem $i$.
-Now suppose that Bob and the observed evolve under an effective time-dependent Hamiltonian.
-Since Bob is in the exterior of horizon $B$ we use $b$ instead of $i$.
+Now, suppose a static observer, Bob, hovers near the horizon region and performs a measurement on the "observed" to record what has happened.
+We assume that Bob's memory starts in a blank state $|r\rangle^{\otimes{N}}{M}$ at $t=0$.
+The "observed" is in the state $|\psi(t)\rangle$ and $|n\rangle{i}$ for $i = 1, 2, 3, ...$ are the eigenstates of the observable in subsystem $i$.
+Now, suppose that Bob and the "observed" evolve under an effective time-dependent Hamiltonian.
+Since Bob is in the exterior of the horizon $B$, we use the index $b$ instead of $i$.
 Bob measures the observable with an operator in his subsystem at time $t=1$.
-In this case the local Hamiltonian operator (\ref{hclock}) would be suitable for measurement.
-However any operator can be adopted to do this work and the final result of this section does not change.
+In this case, the local Hamiltonian operator $H_{R}$ (\ref{hrest}) would be suitable for the measurement.
+However, any operator can be used to do this work and the final result of this section does not change.
 This operation changes the state to

-where $|n_{saw1}>_{b}$ corresponds to state $|1>_{b}$ which is the outcome of the measurement.
-A local permutation over observed can lead to, for example, the following state
+where $|n_{saw1}\rangle_{b}$ corresponds to state $|1\rangle_{b}$ which is the outcome of the measurement.
+A local permutation over ``observed'' can lead to, for example, the following state